MarcFly/DrunkEngine/README.md

 ## How to use it
 DrunkEngine will automatically load an .FBX file with a street and some houses with textures.
+It will export the files to our own format under a HIDDEN directory ./Library/

 To move around the space, you can orbit around something with Alt+LeftClick or move in first person using RightClick+WASD.
 If you wander off to far, don't worry, press F to focus again to the current model.